Localization Cost: Maximizing Global Reach While Avoiding Excessive Spending

 Integrate MTPE and AI Wisely

-• Costs fall without sacrificing consistency or brand safety.
+With that, localization costs fall without sacrificing consistency or brand safety.

 Plan Localization Early in Product Design

-• Separate text from code
+• Keeping UI text separate from code

 Actionable Steps to Build a Localization Budget That Actually Scales